Scaling and Root Planing

 After the entire procedure, it is normal to feel discomfort and even a little pain.
 Your teeth will also be sensitive, and your gums will be swollen for up to a week after the procedure.
 Your dentist might prescribe a mouth rinse to avoid infection and provide pain relief if needed.

-To prevent gum disease from advancing, please don’t hesitate to call us at (707) 257-2400 to schedule an appointment with our dentist.
+To prevent gum disease from advancing, please don’t hesitate to contact us online or call us at (707) 257-2400 to schedule an appointment with our dentist.
 Our office is located at 2119 Jefferson St., Napa, CA 94559.